 Compression Molding

-Compression molding forms thermoset or rubber parts by pressing preheated material in a heated mold, suited to thick, durable, electrically or thermally resistant components.
+Compression molding forms thermoset or rubber parts by pressing a pre-measured charge in a heated mold, producing durable parts with low scrap.

 Overview